 Many French towns and villages are quite different once the tourists have left at the end of summer.
 If you are renting 'out of season' just ask the question?
 A Long term let is different from a holiday rental and you want to make sure that you see more than one person a day.
 Even our village, Nezignan L'Eveque, which is a lively little place gets noticeably quieter from October through to March with about 20% of the houses closed up.
 So just make sure that your proposed long term rental does offer some signs of life in the winter months

-South France long term rental - Is the holiday home equipped for a long term rental?
+Q - Is the holiday home equipped for a winter long term rentals in France?

 What linen and crockery is provided and is it sufficient?
 Is there decent lighting for those longer winter evenings?
 Is there enough storage facilities?
 Is there adequate heating for the winter months?
 Many holiday homes in the South of France are very simply equipped and lack decent insulation.
 Whilst open beamed roofs exposing the clay ceiling tiles maybe charming in the summer, you will not think so in the midst of winter.
 Our previous long term rental house was like a fridge in the winter.
 Also check that the fireplace works.
 All landlords in France have to get a certificate proving that the chimney is useable.
 Another trick to be wary of is to be proudly shown the electric wall heaters in every room as proof that the house is suitable for a long term let.
 If you are renting a house long term in France over the winter don't even think of turning these heaters on! - they drain money quicker than they heat up the room.
 Electricity in France is ruinously expensive.
 Everyone down here in the winter either picks up drift wood off the beach (there is huge quantities of it after there has been a storm), burns vine wood (burns well and gives off a beautiful smell) or uses small oil or gas cylinder heaters.
 I am sure that you will be fine, but it is better to be warned in advance.